bmulas1535/Data-Storytelling-Project/README.md

-# Car sales web-scrape project
+# Car sales

-Taking scraped car sales data and using it to make some interesting inferences.
-Ideally, I would like to be able to make predictions about car prices versus availablity, or popularity.
-Any other interesting relationships work too, though.
+This project will center around using a scraper to pull data off of a popular car sales website aggregator and use that data to do statistical / informational analysis.
+Hopefully, I will be able to find some interesting relationships in the data, and use that to say something interesting with it.